 Our researchers will lead key projects in battery materials and storage system development through the Future Battery Industries Cooperative Research Centre (CRC).Transforming how energy is stored

-We have taken part in the first production and export of “green hydrogen” derived from water from Australia to Japan, in a major step towards the development of a new sustainable fuel export market.Discover the landmark trial
+We have taken part in the first production and export of 'green hydrogen' in the form of methyl cyclohexane from Australia to Japan, in a major step towards the development of a new sustainable fuel export market.Discover the landmark trial

 Developing cheaper solar technology